-at rates 3.5-4 times higher than other Arctic zones37.
+at rates 3.5-4 times higher than other Arctic zones41.
 Consequently, the high OrgAlk concentrations observed in Svalbard fjords (Figs. 1 and 2) are likely derived primarily from terrestrial humic acids introduced as a result of coastal permafrost erosion.
-Regarding the organic acids that contribute to OrgAlk observed here, their dissociation characteristics are comparable to those reported for mid-latitude salt marsh and coastal waters18,38, but they show a greater relative contribution from phenolic and amine compounds.
+Regarding the organic acids that contribute to OrgAlk observed here, their dissociation characteristics are comparable to those reported for mid-latitude salt marsh and coastal waters18,42, but they show a greater relative contribution from phenolic and amine compounds.
 This likely suggests a preferential production or reduced bioactivity of phenolic or amine compounds, relative to carboxylic acids, in Arctic environments.

-The systematic biases in pH and ΩAr arising from the omission of OrgAlk underscores substantial uncertainties in current assessments of ocean acidification within the study region, driven largely by the region’s elevated OrgAlk concentrations.
-The naturally low pH and buffering capacity of Arctic waters39 likely exacerbate their sensitivity to OrgAlk, further amplifying the errors in pH and ΩAr calculations27.
-These errors (mean = 9 ± 12% for H+ concentration and 13 ± 26% for ΩAr) substantially exceed those (< 2%) from using different empirical formulations for the carbonic acid dissociation constants40-42, indicating that neglecting OrgAlk constitutes a major error source.
-Moreover, these errors are likely widespread along the Arctic Ocean margins.
-Across 55% of the margin area, the decadal mean errors in pH exceed the magnitude of the decadal acidification signal over 2005-2015.
-This undermines the reliability of using these calculated values to assess acidification levels or to develop corresponding mitigation strategies.
+The systematic biases in pH and ΩAr arising from calculations that do not account for OrgAlk underscore substantial uncertainties in current assessments of ocean acidification within the study region.
+These biases, with mean relative errors of 9 ± 12% for H+ concentration and 13 ± 26% for ΩAr, substantially exceed those introduced by using different empirical formulations for the carbonic acid dissociation constants (< 2%)43-45, indicating that neglecting OrgAlk represents a major source of error in carbonate system calculations.
+These errors are not confined to our sampling period, but persist in the Barents Sea Opening region over the present decade, with relative decadal mean biases of 5 ± 2 % for H+ concentration and 4 ± 2% for ΩAr.
+This indicates that present-day ocean acidification estimates in the Atlantic-sector Arctic margins may be substantially biased.

-In the East Siberian Sea, Laptev Sea, and Kara Sea, these pH and ΩAr errors likely significantly exceed those observed in the Barents Sea.
-Previous studies have shown that high concentrations of OrgAlk are typically associated with elevated DOC concentrations in coastal waters, with OrgAlk contributing approximately 6-30% of the total DOC concentration43,44.
-An earlier study has developed an equation to simulate the contribution of OrgAlk based on DOC concentrations and pH45.
-Although lacking direct measurements of OrgAlk, substantial DOC concentrations were observed in the East Siberian Sea, Laptev Sea and Kara Sea (ranging from 56 to 600 µmol kg⁻¹) due to river discharge and coastal erosion46,47, which likely correspond to ~3-38 mmol kg-1 OrgAlk based on the estimates from DOC concentrations and pH.
-These estimated OrgAlk concentrations spanned the range of values derived from our analysis (4-25 mmol kg-1; Supplementary Fig. S1), supporting our conclusion that these regions likely have high OrgAlk concentrations, and may therefore have a significant influence on ocean acidification assessments.
+Although the influence of sea ice on OrgAlk distribution was not considered in this study, the relationship between OrgAlk/TA and salinity derived here predicts a mean OrgAlk concentration for waters influenced by sea ice (9.2 ± 7.9 mmol kg-1) that is comparable to available direct measurements (10.5 ± 5.9 mmol kg-1)46 in the Arctic Ocean sea ice system, including sea ice brine and under-ice water.
+This suggests that the empirical relationship is unlikely to result in a substantial overestimation of OrgAlk in waters influenced by sea ice.
+Beyond our study sites in the Atlantic-sector Arctic margins, OrgAlk concentrations may also be substantial in other Arctic marginal seas.
+Previous studies have shown that high concentrations of OrgAlk are typically associated with elevated DOC concentrations in coastal waters, with OrgAlk contributing approximately 6-30% of the total DOC concentration47,48.
+Substantially high DOC concentrations have been reported in the East Siberian Sea, Laptev Sea, and Kara Sea, ranging from 56 to 600 μmol kg⁻¹, mainly due to river discharge and coastal erosion49,50.
+These observations suggest that OrgAlk concentrations may also be elevated in these regions and may contribute to substantial biases in ocean acidification estimates when not accounted for.
+Further studies are warranted to constrain the magnitude and influence of OrgAlk in other Arctic marginal seas, particularly those enriched in organic carbon.

-Ocean acidification projections derived from Earth System model outputs are sensitive to whether OrgAlk is included.
-Accounting for OrgAlk yields lower projected pH and ΩAr and increases the projected decadal rate of acidification across the Arctic Ocean margins.
-Accordingly, the biases in pH and ΩAr arising from omission of OrgAlk are expected to intensify under future climate scenarios.
-This conclusion is supported by the expectation that, under the influence of global warming, OrgAlk concentrations will increase as a result of intensified coastal permafrost erosion and enhanced river discharge through the end of the 21st century.
-Consequently, the elevated presence of OrgAlk is likely to exert a growing influence on the marine carbonate system, thereby amplifying its role in the acidification of Arctic Ocean margins.